 The course consists of weekly lectures (2 SWS) and exercise sessions (2 SWS).
 The latter focus primarily on the implementation of econometric methods in R. The lectures are taught by Prof. Dr. Jonas Dovern and the exercise sessions are organized by Daniel Perico.

-The course is worth 5 ECTS which can be earned by passing an oral exam (20 minutes) at the end of the semester.
+The course is worth 5 ECTS which can be earned by passing an oral exam (20 minutes).
+In the summer term 2023 the oral exams take place on 4th July.

 More information about dates, grading, the software that is used, and the course in general can be found in the syllabus.